-- After the visit, send an email or text message with a secure feedback link, allowing patients to provide real-time input.
+- After the visit, send an email or text message that thanks the patient and provides a secure link for real-time feedback.

 - Have office staff contact new patients to see if they were pleased with their first appointment, answer any questions, and welcome the patient to the practice.